atribecalledkwest/nodecg-streamlabs/README.md

     }
 }
 ```

-Additionally, a `donation` event is emitted seperately from all three of these event streams, as it is streamlabs specific.

 For those who want more fine-tuned control over what events they're listening to, there are also event-specific streams for each platform and event:
 ```